wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_a_userstore.md

 	3. Add the JDBC user store manager under the `[user_store]` toml heading as shown below.

 		!!!
 Tip
-				If you want to be able to modify the data in your user store, be sure to enable write access to the user store.
+			-	If you want to be able to modify the data in your user store, be sure to enable write access to the user store.
+			-	Note that the `[user_store]` section is enabled by default.
+Be sure to update the section without duplicating the `[user_store]` header.

 		```toml
 		[user_store]